RochaLeandro/leandro-rocha/README.md

 To get started, make sure you have [Docker](https://docs.docker.com/) installed on your system.

 ### Installing

-- First, clone this repository and add your entire Laravel project to the 'src' folder.
+- First, clone this repository to your desired local folder.
 Then open a terminal, run:
 ```
 cd NOMEDASUAPASTA && cp .env.example .env && sudo chmod 777 -R